Federico Luisetti

-Federico Luisetti is an Italian philosopher, he is Associate professor of Italian Culture and Society at the University of St. Gallen.
-From 2005 to 2017 he taught Italian Studies at the University of North Carolina, Chapel Hill where he has been the chair of the Department of Romance studies from 2014 to 2017.
+Federico Luisetti is an Italian philosopher, he is associate professor of Italian culture and society at the University of St. Gallen.
+From 2005 to 2017, he taught Italian studies at the University of North Carolina, Chapel Hill, where he was the chair of the Department of Romance Studies from 2014 to 2017.
 He is the author of books and essays on philosophy, literature, visual studies, the Avant-gardes, and political thought.
 He has also worked on decolonial thought and anthropology.